- Personal Finance»

 Before you go on a trip, unplug as many electronic devices as possible.
 Consider shutting off your hot water heater if you'll be gone more than a couple days.

-Were any of these tips helpful for you?
-What do you do to save money?
+Were any of these money saving tips helpful for you?
+What do you do to keep more of your money?
 Please leave a comment below.